davidbfrogman/ljpHeroku/readme.md

 #Readme

+-   git push heroku master
+-   This is how you publish your site to heroku

+#Notes
 - When you finally launch your site, turn on the canonical URL rewrite rule in the web.config.

 - Frankly go through your whole web.config and make sure there's no other features you want to move over.